itmyprofession/xhprof/README.markdown

+Vladimir Fishchenko updates:

+* Add show wall time near link to profiler output
+* Remove ? in the end of redirect url when you add _profile to GET request

 This branch/clone/whatever git calls it of the official Facebook GUI does a few things:

 * It includes a header.php document you can use with PHP's